 How to Protect the Environment Every Day

-When he wrote this for us, Harnoor Gill was a Grade 8 student in Georgetown, Ontario, who immigrated to Canada from Hong Kong at a young age.
+Harnoor Gill is a Grade 8 student in Georgetown, Ontario, who immigrated to Canada from Hong Kong at a young age.
 His outstanding volunteer efforts on behalf of preserving the environment won him a place in 2011’s “Top 15 Under 15”, the 2011 Young Conservationist Award from the Credit Valley Conservation Authority, and the Citizen Award from the Conservation Halton Award of Excellence.
-Now 18, Gill is in grade 12 and is a youth writer, speaker, fundraiser and community leader, who founded the Peace Welcome Club to engage newcomer youth in volunteering, and was awarded the 2016 Global Changemaker Award by the Ontario Council of International Cooperation.

 “Are you green and growing or ripe and rotting?” – Ray Kroc.